 Does getting a COVID-19 vaccine increase the chance of birth defects?

 Fever is a possible side effect of the COVID-19 vaccines.
 A high fever in the first trimester can increase the chance of certain birth defects.
 Acetaminophen is usually recommended to reduce fever during pregnancy.
-Those who develop a fever after getting the vaccine should speak with their healthcare providers to confirm that taking acetaminophen is the best way to lower it.
-For more information about fever and pregnancy, see the MotherToBaby fact sheet about hyperthermia at https://mothertobaby.org/fact-sheets/hyperthermia-pregnancy/.
+For more information about fever and pregnancy, see the MotherToBaby fact sheet about fever/hyperthermia at https://mothertobaby.org/fact-sheets/hyperthermia-pregnancy/.

 Does getting a COVID-19 vaccine increase the chance of other pregnancy complications?

-People who are pregnant and get a COVID-19 infection may have a higher chance of severe illness as compared to people who are not pregnant.
-This can lead to pregnancy complications such as preterm delivery (birth before 37 weeks of pregnancy).
+Having a COVID-19 infection while pregnant increases the chance of severe illness compared to people who are not pregnant.
+The infection can also lead to pregnancy complications such as preterm delivery.
 Getting a COVID-19 vaccine reduces the chance of severe illness and pregnancy complications caused by COVID-19.
-Talk with your healthcare provider about the risks and benefits of getting the vaccine during pregnancy.

 Does getting a COVID-19 vaccine cause long-term problems in behavior or learning for the baby?